 September 27, 2020

 Menopause is a natural life transition, meaning natural drug-free solutions are what nature intended.
 Food is one of those solutions that surprises many woman, until they try it.
 Listen in as two nutritionists provide simple solutions to help avoid the weight gain, hot flushes and mood swings during perimenopause and menopause.
+For more information on this topic, visit Perimenopausal Weight Gain.

 KARA: Welcome to Dishing Up Nutrition.
 Today's show is brought to you by Nutritional Weight & Wellness.
 My name is Kara Carper.
 I'm a certified nutrition specialist and licensed nutritionist in the state of Minnesota.
 On the other mic this morning, I'm super excited to be here with my cohost JoAnn Ridout, who is a registered and licensed dietitian.
 And for the past five years, JoAnn has been a teacher for our Menopause Survival Seminar.
 She's helped many, many women that are either in perimenopause or menopause to get a handle on their weight or hot flashes or sleep issues.
 Those are just to name a few symptoms that we'll be chatting about today.